 - October 8, 2024 (Tuesday): Privacy-preserving deep learning

-A full report on this paper will be linked below.
+A full report on this paper is linked below.

-I will be presenting on the topic of membership inference attacks in machine learning, focusing on the research paper "Membership Inference Attacks Against Machine Learning Models" by Shokri et al. The presentation will cover how these attacks exploit differences in model behavior to infer whether specific data points were part of the training dataset.
+I presented on the topic of membership inference attacks in machine learning, focusing on the research paper "Membership Inference Attacks Against Machine Learning Models" by Milad Nasr, Reza Shokri and Amir Houmansadr.
+The presentation covered how these attacks exploit differences in model behavior to infer whether specific data points were part of the training dataset.

 - November 19, 2024 (Tuesday): Machine learning with membership privacy using adversarial regularization

-A full report on the paper and its findings will be linked below.
+A full report on the paper and its findings is linked below.